-Little Dip Conservation Park is located in the South East of the state and is well-known for its ruggedly beautiful coastline, including a large area of coastal sand dunes.
+Little Dip Conservation Park is located on SA's Limestone Coast and is well-known for its ruggedly beautiful coastline, including a large area of coastal sand dunes.

 Head down to Long Gully campground for a wombat joey sighting.
 The campground has a healthy common wombat population and they’ll be snacking on the green grass that’s flourishing during spring.

-Baby wombats hang out and grow in their mum’s pouch for about six months and then spend about another six months or more outside the pouch with their mum before heading out on their own.
+Baby wombats hang out and grow in their mum’s pouch for about 6 months and then spend about another 6 months or more outside the pouch with their mum before heading out on their own.

 Baby sighting tip: nearby at Robe’s Long Beach is a nesting area for a resident pair of threatened hooded plovers.
 They are super famous in the area and have their own Facebook page – Robe Neighbour Hoodie.